WemyssJ/RvTK-Releases/README.md

 ---

-## Trial Period & Feedback
+# Evaluation Period & Feedback

-Each installation of RvTK includes a **45-day trial period**, allowing users to explore and test the available tools.
+During the development phase, RvTK installations include a 45-day evaluation period, allowing users to explore and test available functionality.

-During the development phase, the trial period will be renewed with each new patch release, ensuring users testing the latest improvements have continued access.
+As development continues, evaluation access may be renewed with future releases to allow testers to continue reviewing improvements and providing feedback.

 Feedback, bug reports, and feature suggestions are encouraged and can be submitted directly through the **inbuilt feedback button within RvTK**.

 ---

-## BIM Manager Deployment
+# BIM Manager Deployment

 RvTK includes built-in tools to support organisation-wide deployment and configuration management.

 BIM Managers can customise RvTK Settings to suit their organisation's workflows, standards, and requirements, then export the configuration package for distribution across other machines.

-### Deployment Workflow
+## Deployment Workflow

 1. Configure RvTK Settings on the designated BIM Manager machine.
 2. Export the RvTK configuration package.